Table of Contents

 How Much Does Insurance Go Up After An Accident?

-On average, your insurance rates may increase by 40 to 45% after an at-fault accident.
-However, the rate could be lower if the car crash incident was not your fault or your policy had an accident forgiveness clause.
+However, the rate may be lower if the car crash incident was not your fault or if your policy had an accident forgiveness clause.

 How Long Does It Take To Lower Car Insurance After An Accident?

-If you have no additional violations, your car insurance rates will return to normal after your infraction or accident is removed from your record, typically after three years.
+If you have no additional violations, your car insurance rates may decrease after an infraction or accident is removed from your record, typically after three years, depending on your insurer and state regulations.

 How Can I Lower My Car Insurance Fast?

-The quickest ways to reduce car insurance rates include taking advantage of discounts and raising your deductibles.
+Some ways to potentially reduce car insurance rates include taking advantage of discounts and raising your deductibles.
 You may also consider signing up for usage-based insurance programs or switching to a provider offering lower rates and better perks.

 Can I Switch To A Different Insurer After My Current Provider Raises My Rates Following An Accident?